ChristineLea/JavaScript-Timed-Quiz/README.md

 This application is just for fun!
 Feel free to have a look at my code to see how it works.

 ## Roadmap
-No future plans however the possibility of what else to incorporate is endless.
+Fix the glitch at the end of the quiz.

 ## Contributing
 Not currently seeking contribution.